Garden landscaping with railway sleepers

 If you an advanced DIY-er, why not try building your own custom garden furniture?
 Customised tables and chairs are bound to put a personalised mark on your garden and create a conversation starter at the next garden party.

 Railway sleepers, new or old, also make great rustic garden steps.
-Easy to install, railway sleepers are a no-hassle, simply alternative to concrete steps.
+Easy to install, railway sleepers are a no-hassle, simple alternative to concrete steps.

 If you fancy a big garden renovation, garden decking could be the perfect addition coming up to the warmer months.
-Garden sleepers provide a natural looking extension to a garden landscape and provide a wonderful environment for dinner parties or a lounge in the sun.
-Why not add some fairy lights to create a bit or magic?
+Garden sleepers provide a natural-looking extension to a garden landscape and provide a wonderful environment for dinner parties or a lounge in the sun.
+Why not add some fairy lights to create a bit of magic?

 A pond is another bigger project, but one that can completely transform a garden.
 Adding another dimension to your garden, a raised pond can create a relaxing place of Zen, full of wildlife, without any need to dig up your garden.
-Of course, wirth a pond there is likely to be certain precautions that needed to be taken in order to keep the water fresh, especially if you plan on habitating it with wildlife.
+Of course, with a pond, there is likely to be certain precautions that needed to be taken in order to keep the water fresh, especially if you plan on habituating it with wildlife.
 We would recommend that you use new sleepers just to be on the safe side as the Creosote could potentially affect the water.